 Our Island Community

-American Samoa is a US Territory, like Guam and Puerto Rico, but located the South Pacific.
+American Samoa is a US Territory, like Guam and Puerto Rico, located in the South Pacific.
 (See map.)
 There are about 55,000 people living in our group of seven islands, but the vast majority of us reside on Tutuila, whose capital is Pago Pago.
 Over 90% of us are Samoan or part Samoan.
 Most of us speak both English and Samoan.
-We se US currency, voltage and the US Postal System. due to the rugged and mountainous interior of Tutuila, most of us reside on its southern coast.
-Our main road, which also runs along the coast, is narrow and curvy an has a speed limit of only 25 mph!
+We use US currency, US voltage and the US Postal System.
+Due to the rugged and mountainous interior of Tutuila, most of us reside on its southern coast.
+Our main road, which also runs along the coast, is narrow and curvy and has a speed limit of only 25 mph!

 Craig, Peter.
 Environmental Trends in American Samoa.
 Year 2000.
 National Parks of American Samoa, 2000.

 Samoa News, Tutuila’s daily paper online. http://www.samoanews.com